rlawjdghek/rlawjdghek.github.io/_posts/Paper&Knowledge/2021-08-14-paper_tips.md

 5. <u>Riding on the waves of deep neural networks,</u> deep metric learning has achieved promising results in various tasks by using triplet network or Siamese network.
 [Hard-Aware Deply Cascaded Embedding.]

+6. Recently, <u>a popular line of research</u> is to incorporate margins in well-established loss functions in order to maximise face class separability.
+[ArcFace: Additive Angular Margin Loss for Deep Face Recognition]
+=> "최근, 많은 연구들은~" 하는 것보다 더 희귀한 표현.

 #### Introduction

 1. CCTV surveilance and the facial recognition technology is <u>on its way</u> to becoming ubiquitous in large cities around the world.
 [Understanding the Privacy